notaryproject/notation-action/README.md

 The following three actions are available:

 - `setup`: Install Notation
-- `sign`: Sign an OCI artifact with a specified Notation plugin
+- `sign`: Sign OCI artifacts with a specified Notation plugin
-- `verify`: Verify a signature with Notation trust store and trust policy
+- `verify`: Verify signatures with Notation trust store and trust policy

 > [!NOTE]
 > The Notary Project documentation is available [here](https://notaryproject.dev/docs/).
 You can also find the Notary Project [README](https://github.com/notaryproject/.github/blob/main/README.md) to learn about the overall Notary Project.